ibipul/InteractiveGraphVizFramework/README.md

 - *March 26*,
 	- Add or decrease load on nodes on some event implemented
 	- Stub module plug and play tested out.
+- *March 27*
+	- Fixed the Caching of json file issue, in absense of dev console

 - [Next Milestones]
 	- epic animantions (very stretch goal)